cunnie/writings/i_am_become_forever.md

 fiber optic cables, the yellow ones, the long-distance single mode fibers — they were the key.
 He stretched to follow them.

-And he stretched some more.
+And he stretched more.
 He stretched for miles, moving at close to the speed of light.
 The fiber optic cables led to a building, a non-descript one story building with now windows.
 He followed the cables down.
 Suddenly it was cold.
 Cold, and at the center, bright.